How to Properly Clean Your Home After a Professional Pest Control Treatment

 How long should I wait before touching or cleaning treated spaces?

 Waiting time varies depending on the type of treatment used.
-Some treatments need 24 to 48 hours to dry and become effective, while others might require a longer waiting period before any cleaning or contact is safe.
+Some treatments need 24 to 48 hours to dry and become effective, while others may require a longer waiting period before any cleaning or contact is safe.
 It is best to follow the instructions provided by your pest control specialist carefully.
 Typically, staying away from treated zones for a full day helps maximize results and reduces exposure to chemicals.